 - The EFA often pay tranches of the delegated budget, standards fund, reimbursement or other similar payment directly into the bank - On receipt of written notification of payment, enter credit on software and allocate to correct heading ensure an audit trail to confirm all reimbursements etc have been received - School invoiced income from the EFA must be treated as in the previous point, plus procedures for receipting of invoices as described in section. - Regularly reconcile all bank accounts and charge/credit card statements.
 At least monthly.
 Some schools reconcile on a weekly or even daily basis if they have an on-line banking facility.
-This also aids cash flow control - Include in the reconciliation all bank charges, interest and direct debit payments, ensuring they are entered on the financial software - · Reconciliations to be carried out by the School Business Manager - · Adjustments must be dealt with promptly, with a clear audit trail
+This also aids cash flow control - Include in the reconciliation all bank charges, interest and direct debit payments, ensuring they are entered on the financial software - Reconciliations to be carried out by the School Business Manager - Principal is responsible for the authorisation of the reconciliation carried out by the School Business Manager - Adjustments must be dealt with promptly, with a clear audit trail